-Supplementary and Other Information
+Supplementary Information

-Our audits were conducted for the purpose of forming opinions on the basic consolidated financial statements as a whole, ASF financial statements as a whole, and FBF financial statements as a whole.
-The information in the Other Funds and Intra-GSA Eliminations sections in the consolidating and combining financial statements in Schedules 1 through 4 (herein referred to as "consolidating information"), the About this Report, the Table of Contents, Frequently Asked Questions, Letter from the Administrator, How GSA Benefits the Public, Letter from the Chief Financial Officer, Inspector General's Transmittal of the Independent Auditors' Report, and Other Information sections of GSA's 2020 Agency Financial Report is presented for purposes of additional analysis and is not a required part of the basic consolidated, ASF, and FBF financial statements.

-The consolidating information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic consolidated financial statements.
-Such information has been subjected to the auditing procedures applied in the audits of the basic consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic consolidated financial statements or to the basic consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the consolidating information is fairly stated in all material respects in relation to the basic consolidated financial statements as a whole.
+Our audits were conducted for the purpose of forming opinions on the consolidated financial statements as a whole, ASF financial statements as a whole, and FBF financial statements as a whole.
+The information in the Other Funds and Intra-GSA Eliminations sections in the consolidating and combining financial statements in Schedules 1 through 4 is presented for purposes of additional analysis and is not a required part of the consolidated, ASF, or FBF financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated, ASF, and FBF financial statements.
+The information has been subjected to the auditing procedures applied in the audits of the consolidated, ASF, and FBF financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, ASF financial statements themselves, and FBF financial statements themselves, and FBF financial statements themselves, and FBF financial statements as a whole, ASF financial statements as a whole.